 – Benoit Mandlebrot

 REDEFINE magazine began in May 2004, in Seattle, Washington, as a music and culture magazine.
-With an ideological motto of “fighting the independent fight,” REDEFINE focused on highlighting and promoting non-major label releases and a DIY mentality.
+At the time, it possessed the ideological motto of “fighting the independent fight”, and focused on highlighting and promoting non-major label releases with a DIY mentality.
 Many musicians and artists witnessed their first press coverage in our publication, and the body of arts coverage compiled from 2004 and 2011 was broad-ranging, non-genre-specific, and fairly democratic, with writers from around the country providing input on the type of coverage that inspired them most.

 – Aldous Huxley, Ends And Means